List of characters in the Breaking Bad franchise: Nacho Varga

 Ignacio Varga (portrayed by Michael Mando) is a calculating, intelligent career criminal.
 He is the right-hand man to Tuco Salamanca, heir to Hector Salamanca's organization.
 While not yet a kingpin himself, Nacho is bright and has the ear of his terrifying boss.
 Nacho meets Jimmy during the Kettleman embezzlement case and unsuccessfully attempts to persuade Jimmy to help him steal the cash from the Kettlemans.
 Nacho also comes to respect Mike after seeing his professionalism during one of Mike's criminal side-jobs.
 As Tuco becomes increasingly unstable, Nacho asks Mike to kill Tuco.
 Mike opts instead to manipulate Tuco into assaulting him in view of the police, which results in Tuco being sent to prison for several years.
 Nacho is promoted to become Hector's right-hand man, but becomes concerned when Hector wants to use his father Manuel's upholstery store as part of the Salamanca drug ring.
 Nacho is forced to reveal that he works for Hector, which causes a rift between Manuel and Nacho.
 Nacho attempts to kill Hector by inducing a heart attack through replacing Hector's angina medication with a placebo.
 During a heated meeting, Hector has a stroke, which results in his permanent reliance on a wheelchair.
 Gus discovers Nacho's involvement and threatens to reveal it to the Salamancas unless Nacho acts as his mole within the Salamanca organization.

-Following Hector's heart attack, the Salamancas bring Lalo to Albuquerque to manage their operations.
+Following Hector's stroke, the Salamancas bring Lalo to Albuquerque to manage their operations.
 As instructed by Gus, Nacho becomes Lalo's confidante and reports back to Gus and Mike.
 Nacho also introduces Lalo to Jimmy when one of their dealers, Krazy-8, is caught with drugs.
 Jimmy secures Krazy-8's release by having him give the DEA the locations of Gus's drug money dead drops and making him a confidential informant.
 Nacho informs Gus about Lalo's plan but Gus allows the DEA to seize the drops in order to protect Nacho's identity as his mole.
 Using information provided by Nacho, Gus has Mike arrange for Lalo's arrest under an assumed name, but even in prison, Lalo poses a danger to Gus's organization.
 The cartel provides Lalo's bail money, and Lalo has Nacho drive him to Mexico.
 Lalo then introduces Nacho to Don Eladio and explains a plan to place Nacho in charge of the Salamanca operation in Albuquerque while Lalo remains in Mexico to hide from police and prosecutors.
 Gus intends to have Lalo killed, and Nacho receives a call instructing him to open the back gate to Lalo's villa at 3 am.
 Nacho opens the gate and flees.
 Armed men enter and attempt to kill Lalo.
 Lalo kills most of the attackers, realizes that Nacho is missing, and angrily strides away from his house.